Updated: 2020-Jul-15: added info about personalizing Welcome

 The General Info tab contents look like this:

 As you can probably guess, the buttons contain links to much more information at the EndeavourOS web site.

 And since developing and maintaining a distribution takes resources that the development team must pay for, we’d appreciate any size of donation (the Donate button) to help us cover the mandatory costs.

-Note you’ll see the following Welcome tabs after you have installed EndeavourOS, rebooted, and logged in the your new system.
+Note you’ll see the following Welcome tabs after you have installed EndeavourOS, rebooted, and logged in to your new system.
 The General Info tab has the same contents now as while installing.

 The next tab is (as some might say) where the real fun starts!